Michigan governor disturbed by Trump criticism and 'lock her up' chants

 WASHINGTON (Reuters) - Michigan Governor Gretchen Whitmer on Sunday said U.S. President Donald Trump’s criticism of her at a rally was “incredibly disturbing” after he called her “dishonest” and drew shouts of “lock her up” from the crowd.

 Whitmer, the target an alleged kidnapping plot that was uncovered by the FBI earlier this month, accused Trump of inciting domestic terrorism with his rhetoric.
-She was speaking on NBC’s “Meet the Press” on Sunday.
+The Democratic governor was speaking on NBC’s “Meet the Press” on Sunday.

 Trump at a rally in Michigan on Saturday slammed her support for restrictions to limit the spread of the novel coronavirus, which has surged in parts of the United States in recent weeks.